The Upper Lye – Headington’s Secret Garden

-This means the true extent of the valley, and it contribution to the Lye hydrology, has not hitherto been understood as:
+The above meant the true extent of the valley, and its contribution to the Lye hydrology, has not hitherto been understood as:

 - The valley is more clearly defined at the northern (Old Road) end due to the higher surrounding ground but is largely hidden from public view

 - Very substantial infilling to create Made Ground as part of the Town Furze Estate development meant the valley appeared less significant than it is

 - The creation of the Girdlestone Road Causeway filling the entire valley mouth which extended in a shallow V shape from The Slade to approximately the current Dynham Place

 - The allotments and sides above are also of Made Ground